Clean Harbors (CLH) Q3 2017 Results - Earnings Call Transcript

 Noah Kaye - Oppenheimer & Co., Inc.

 Yeah.
 That makes sense.
-And then, you – I think you mentioned although it wasn't exactly clear, so maybe some clarification, having put in some pollution controls, incremental pollution controls, what was that basically, what was that additional CapEx or how is that treated?
+And then, you – I think you mentioned although it wasn't exactly clear, so maybe some clarification, having put in some pollution controls, incremental pollution controls, what was that basically, what was that additional CapEx or – how is it treated?

 Alan S. McKim - Clean Harbors, Inc.

-Well, you know, the whole design of that plant, we put $120 million-plus in that plant, and a significant part of the design is the backend air pollution control system, which is sort of a dual train system to meet these new MACT II standards, which quite frankly are much more stringent than the standards that any grandfathered incinerator both commercial or customer owned.
-And so operating a backend unit like that required to have a significant investment in the spray dryer that we've talked about.
+Well, you know, the whole design of that plant, we put $120 million-plus in that plant, and a significant part of the design is the backend air pollution control system, which is sort of a dual train system to meet these new MACT II standards, which quite frankly are much more stringent than the standards that any grandfathered incinerator, both commercial or customer owned.
+And so, operating a backend unit like that required to have a significant investment in the spray dryer that we've talked about.

-And so managing a complicated multi-train backend is something that kind of created some of that design floor issue that we referenced.
-And to replace refractory is a $2 million or $ 3 million costs for us, it's an extra 17-day to 20-day turnaround.
-So that's sort of the stuff that really impacts the business that we want to talk about here on the call.
+And so, managing a complicated multi-train backend is something that kind of created some of that design flaw issue that we referenced.
+And to replace refractory is a $2 million or $ 3 million cost for us, it's an extra 17-day to 20-day turnaround.
+So that's sort of the stuff that really impacts the business, that we wanted to talk about here on the call.

 Noah Kaye - Oppenheimer & Co., Inc.

 Yeah.
 And I mean, on sort of the – the fundamental macro trends, you had 40% up landfill volumes in the quarter year-over-year.
 I guess, this is really a 2018 question, isn't it?
-I mean, how do you think about kind of normalized for some of the headwinds that you have kind of expectations for kind of the core business in terms of whether it's volume driven or price driven growth, are we thinking about kind of mid-single digits on the top line, is that reasonable?
+I mean, how do you think about kind of, normalized for some of the headwinds that you have, kind of expectations for kind of the core business in terms of whether it's volume driven or price driven growth, are we thinking about kind of mid-single digits on the top line, is that reasonable?

 Alan S. McKim - Clean Harbors, Inc.

-Well, one thing I would mention on the landfill side, and maybe, Mike, you can chime in here is that, we still have not seen a significant increase in landfill volumes at a couple of our landfills, the high margin landfills as a result of the downturn in the drilling side.
-So even though drill counts are up, nowhere near the level and no way – we're not seeing anywhere near the level of waste coming into our hazardous waste landfills, as a result of that.
+Well, one thing I would mention on the landfill side, and maybe, Mike, you can chime in here is that, we still have not seen a significant increase in landfill volumes at a couple of our landfills, the high margin landfills, as a result of the downturn in the drilling side.
+So even though drill counts are up, nowhere near the level, and no way – we're not seeing anywhere near the level of waste coming into our hazardous waste landfills as a result of that.
 Mike, did you want to?

 Michael L. Battles - Clean Harbors, Inc.

 Yep.
-So, Noah, I think that the – when we talk about 2018, again, no preliminary guidance, but it is a good trend, right.
-I think, the waste project is being up a lot kind of year-over-year, our landfill is filling up, I mean, I think that just proves that we can fill this network, we can get this thing up, we can get the revenue growth.
+So, Noah, I think that the – when we talk about 2018, again, no preliminary guidance, but it is a good trend, right?
+I think the waste projects being up a lot kind of year-over-year, our landfill's filling up, I mean, I think that just proves that we can fill this network, we can get this thing up, we can get the revenue growth.
 Now the challenge, as I said before, is getting kind of profitable growth.
-And I think that coming from this position of strength we've proven to ourselves we can do it, have the sales team in place selling, selling these projects, getting good project wins, now the challenge is turning that – turning those – that incremental volume into incremental higher pricing and higher margins, and we've done this before.
+And I think that, coming from this position of strength, where we've proven to ourselves we can do it, have the sales team in place selling, selling these projects, getting good project wins, now the challenge is turning that – turning those – that incremental volume into incremental higher pricing and higher margins, and we've done this before.
 We've added incinerator capacity to our network before, and this is exactly the same thing that happened.

 We filled it up with kind of lower margin stuff, and then got better and higher quality waste into our incinerators.
-And Alan said, not all waste is created equally, some of the higher margin landfills continue to struggle a bit in the oil patch, but certainly it's a positive factor as we go into 2018 with this type of revenue generation, this type cash flow generation, and again, we feel good about that.
+And Alan said, not all waste is created equally, some of the higher margin landfills continue to struggle a bit in the oil patch, but certainly it's a positive factor as we go into 2018 with this type of revenue generation, this type of cash flow generation, and again, we feel good about that.

 Noah Kaye - Oppenheimer & Co., Inc.